Close

 While the letter is a legal document, it should be heartfelt and sincere.
 Overloading it with legal terminology can make it appear insincere or overly formal.

-Avoid direct appeals for specific outcomes
+Avoid direct appeals or specific outcomes

 While your letter should subtly convey your hope for leniency, it’s not advisable to explicitly ask the judge or magistrate for a particular outcome or legal relief.
 Do not include things like, “I hope to receive/I deserve a section 10 dismissal…”, Directly stipulating the desired legal result may detract from the letter's sincerity and genuineness, making it seem more like a calculated plea rather than a heartfelt expression of remorse and accountability.